Tinisha24/Tinisha-Data-Analyst-Portfolio/Tableau/Sales Performance Dashboard/README.md

  – Include a comparison of sales with profit.

-#### _4. Weekly Trends for Sales & Profit_:
+#### _4. Total Sales by Shipping Mode_:
+ – Present total sales for the current year for different shipping modes.

- – Present weekly sales and profit data for the current year.
+ – Highlight modes with highest and lowest sales for the current year.

- – Display the average weekly values.

- – Highlight weeks that are above and below the average to draw attention to sales & profit performance.

 ## Design & Interactivity Requirements
 ### Dashboard Dynamic: